 Imiloa: Exploring the Unknown

 The star attraction, literally and figuratively, of Hilo is Imiloa: Astronomy Center of Hawaii.
 The 300 exhibits in the 12,000-square-foot gallery make the connection between the Hawaiian culture and its explorers, who “discovered” the Hawaiian Islands, and the astronomers who explore the heavens from the observatories atop Mauna Kea.
 ‘Imiloa means “explorer” or “seeker of profound truth,” the perfect name for this architecturally stunning center overlooking Hilo Bay on the University of Hawaii at Hilo Science and Technology Park campus, 600 Imiloa Place (www.imiloahawaii.org; 808/969-9700).
 Plan to spend at least a couple of hours here to allow time to browse the excellent, family-friendly interactive exhibits on astronomy and Hawaiian culture, and to take in a planetarium show, which boasts a state-of-the-art digital projection system.
 You’ll also want to stroll through the native plant garden, and grab a power breakfast or lunch in the Sky Garden Restaurant (808/969-9753), open 7am to 4pm Tuesday through Sunday; the restaurant is also open for dinner Thursday through Sunday from 5 to 8:30pm.
-The center itself is open Tuesday through Sunday from 9am to 5pm; admission is $18 for adults, $16 for seniors, and $10 for children 4 to 12, and free for kids under 4, and includes one planetarium show; additional shows are $5 for adults and $3 for children.
-Check online for “Word of the Day” discount ($2 off per person).
+The center itself is open Tuesday through Sunday from 9am to 5pm; admission is $19 for adults, $17 for seniors, $12 for children 5 to 12, and free for kids 4 and under, and includes one planetarium show.